dipanjanmaity/Host-Behavior-Analysis-using-SQL/README.md

     1.Always start with creating Database in SQL platform.

     2.Then Import csv file.
-Below procedure and screenshot shows how to  **import CSV**  dataset in SQL SERVER.
+The procedure and screenshot below demonstrate how to import a CSV dataset into SQL SERVER.

-         o First go to Explorer window section.
+         o First go to Object Explorer section.

          o Left click on database in Explorer window